canjs/canjs/guides/getting-started-tutorial/routing.md

 }
 ```

-Update the restaurant attribute `set` function on your ApplicationState:
+Update the restaurant attribute `set` function on your AppState object:

 ```
 set: function(restaurant) {